Lim-Jiaxian/ID_Assignment01/README.md

   - Ellipsis Menu for navigational page links when the screen size is small like mobile devices
   - Notification popup message if footer textbox is filled and submit button is pressed
   - Notification popup message if redeem form text, number and email box is filled and submit button is pressed
+  - Clears form when submit button is pressed

 &nbsp;
 &nbsp;
 &nbsp;
 # Credits
 Content / Media Images & Descriptions
-- All the book cover page images were taken from google and amazon books
+- All the book cover page images were taken from Google and Amazon books
 - Book synopsis & genre is taken from both Amazon books & GoodReads Website
   - Amazon Link : https://www.amazon.com/Books/s?srs=17143709011&rh=n%3A283155
   - GoodReads Link : https://www.goodreads.com/